JimLynchCodes/Titanium-Lambda/README.md

 `npm test-coverage`

-note: in order to run this have you have instabul installed globally:
+note: in order to run this you have to have instabul installed globally:

 `npm i -g istanbul`